Fact-checked by the SnapMessages editorial team

 Quick Answer

-For Calm vs Headspace beginners in July 2025: Headspace is better for structured, beginner-friendly learning with its 30-day foundation course, while Calm suits those who want variety from day one.
+For beginners choosing between Calm and Headspace: Headspace is better for structured, beginner-friendly learning with its 30-day foundation course, while Calm suits those who want variety from day one.
 Both cost $69.99/year, but Headspace offers a more guided onboarding path for first-time meditators.

-When comparing Calm vs Headspace beginners consistently ask the same question: which app will actually help me build a habit?
 Headspace launched its structured meditation curriculum in 2010 and now serves over 70 million users across 190 countries, according to Headspace’s official about page.
-Calm, founded in 2012, has taken a different route — prioritizing ambient content, sleep tools, and celebrity-narrated stories alongside guided meditation.
+Calm, founded in 2012, has taken a different route, prioritizing ambient content, sleep tools, and celebrity-narrated stories alongside guided meditation.

 If you have never meditated before, the app you choose in week one can determine whether you stick with the practice or abandon it entirely.
 That makes this comparison worth getting right before you hand over your credit card.